usnistgov/sesame/doc/tutorial/tuto3.rst

   ``iterative=True`` to activate it.
 Note that we have not tested this feature extensively and a solution is not guaranteed.

 * We implemented two ways of computing the Newton correction, one seems to give a slower convergence.
 It can be useful to use it when the default route fails to convergence.
 The parameter ``eps`` sets the Newton error above which the slow converging Newton correction is used.
-This seems to be useful when using the iterative inner solver.
+This seems to be useful when convergence of the Newton algorithm is difficult, and when using the iterative inner solver.